geemeows/Pokedex/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production to the `build` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.<br />

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`
+### `yarn lint`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+**Note: if you want to fix  auto-fixable problems and errors just add `--fix` flag before you run this script**

+My basic configuration contains some rules such as: strings should be written inside single quotes rather than double quotes, disable console logs, prevent trailing commas.
+I could add more, but it's more common to find an existing set of rules that come close to what I want, then customize from there.

+So, I used Airbnb linting rules, which bills itself as "a mostly reasonable approach to JavaScript."
+And it's true: their linting rules are popular because they are simple, sensible, and beautifully consistent.

-### `yarn build` fails to minify
+### `yarn netlify:deploy`

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+I used `netlify-cli` to configure my webapp deployment to Netlify PaaS.
+You can read more about this cli at [Netlify CLI](https://docs.netlify.com/cli/get-started/)